 Features consist of active noise cancellation, which unlike Bose, can be turned on and off.
 I’d say the ANC is good, but not the best.
 BOSE can one-up these cans there.
 The touch controls are also a really cool feature.
 Users are able to easily swipe to turn ANC on and off, skip forward or backwards a track, as well as make calls.
 Though, finicky.
 What was a flaw with the H8 has unfortunately been passed down to the H9.
 While playing with the touch controls somehow the headphones dialed my sister – she’s the last person I spoke to so maybe that’s why.
 But what I found more surprising is that when I actually tried to speak with her I couldn’t hear her.
 The headphones, though in Bluetooth mode, did not automatically switch over.
 I had to find my phone, click audio source from the in-call menu, and then select BeoPlay H9 to hear properly.
 I wanted to assume maybe this was a one-off thing until my co-worker said he’d experienced the exact same issue.
 That’s a con in my book.
 However, what BeoPlay lacks in features it makes up for in sound.

 BeoPlay H9 delivers clear and detailed audio quality while resonating across a frequency response range of 20 to 22,000 Hertz.
 Treble is distinct even when the bass seems to be hitting its lowest.
-Neither is waning or thin.
+Neither is thin.
 Highs are salient, mids are lush, and the lows deep and rich.